Baptiste-Lecoutre/pokeemerald-expansion/README.md

     - Bruno in the route with the currents, "training by swimming against the currents"
     - Agatha in mt pyre post-game
 - Add Red rivalry
+    - PetalburgWoods after defeating Roxanne
+    - Fallarbor town, after getting out of the pkmncenter, he gets out of the contest hall
+    - Route 121, same trigger as aqua grunts, he cuts the tree and comes to fight
+    - Victory Road, double battle with Wally
 - Add mega stones & Z crystals
 - Add legendary events
     - Gen1: